NOTE: Analysis is mixed in with the relation of

 The center, the portal, in Buckhorn, opens through a black dot in the whorl to a staircase similar to which we'd seen Phillip Jeffries on in Fire Walk With Me.
 He appeared on it after showing up in the FBI office after having been missing for two years.
 The staircase was at a hotel in Argentina from which he had disappeared and reappeared in a matter of seconds, scorch marks left on the wall behind him, and onlookers horrified and confused.
 Sensing danger, Albert grabs Gordon before he is swept through the vortex into this other realm.

 We don't know why Hastings is killed at this point--why he was permitted to return, to wake up in his bed after Ruth's death, and why he wasn't killed in his prison cell when we observed a woodsman near him.
-I suspect, as I've earlier noted, that in his case, as with his lawyer's, their survival, replays the vengeance that was carried out on Cooper for his affair with Caroline.
+I suspect, as I've earlier noted, that in his case, as with his lawyer's, their survival replays the vengeance that was carried out on Cooper for his affair with Caroline.
 She died and he then had to live with that death.
 Hastings and George experienced the same.
-For some reason, Hastings' brain now becomes lunch.
+For some reason, But, for some reason, Hastings' brain now becomes lunch.

 It's only at the end of this scene that we learn where Bill and Ruth met Briggs was at Sycamore, paralleling Twin Peaks' Glastonbury Grove with its sycamores, and the Sycamore street in the Las Vegas Rancho Rosa suburb where Dougie was replaced by Cooper-Dougie, and the 119 woman resided.